groue/CombineTraits/README.md

 ## Usage

-**CombineTraits carefully preserves the general ergonomics of Combine.** Your application still deals with regular Combine publishers and operators.
+**CombineTraits preserves the general ergonomics of Combine.** Your application still deals with regular Combine publishers and operators.

 `AnyPublisher` can be replaced with `AnySinglePublisher` or `AnyMaybePublisher`, in order to express which trait a publisher conforms to: